5balls/coleitra/README.rst

 The program is written following the programming paradigm of literate programming introduced by the computer scientist and mathematician Donald Knuth.

-Instructions assume you have a linux shell available and are familiar with using it (If not it is easy to learn though).
+Instructions assume you have a linux shell available and are familiar with using it (If not it is easy to learn though - search for `bash tutorial` and there should be plenty available to get you started.).
 It should be possible to compile this program on other operating systems as well but I currently only use linux so I can't provide any help there.

 The documentation, the program source code and some other necessary files are contained in the doc directory in the format for the "nuweb" program and you need the nuweb program to get both documentation and the binary of the program.
 The nuweb program is not to be confused with the noweb program which is also used for literate programming.